 Murrumbidgee Council has a long and diverse history of both Aboriginal cultural significance and post-European colonization and the pastoral development of the interior of New South Wales, with perhaps the most notable being the penning of the Jerilderie Letter by Ned Kelly.
 In total, Murrumbidgee Council manages and maintains four reserves which have been identified as having significant cultural value to the community.
+Plans of management for areas of cultural significance have been developed for each of the sites with the aim to provide a basis for guiding Council's ongoing management of the reserves.

-This plan, being the Plan of Management for Areas of Cultural Significance - The Willows applies to Crown Reserve No. 89633.
+This plan, being the Plan of Management for Areas of Cultural Significance - Jerilderie Court House & Library applies to Crown Reserve No. 150042.

-The intention of this plan of management is to provide Council with a framework that enables decisions in regard to community land, to be made on an informed, consistent and equitable basis.
+The intention of this plan of management is to provide Council with a framework that enables decisions in regard to the Jerilderie Court House & Library, consistent and equitable basis.
 The plan of management satisfies the requirements of the Local Government Act 1993 as amended by the Local Government Amendment (Community Land Management) Act 1998.